Ditches, ponds and wood in raised beds.

 Understanding watercourses is essential for a permaculture design.
 It seems that we are moving towards a more unstable climate with unpredictable seasons.
 Muskedalen is located at 59.5 degrees north and at an altitude of 140 meters.
 For many crops, the season is at its shortest.

 The combination of livestock and cultivation is a recommended combination for the Nordic climate.
-Facilities for animal husbandry are costly.
+Facilities for animal husbandry are costly, and it's labor-intensive.
 There is mostly grain production in the district here, and manure is a sought-after commodity among farmers.
 Green manure with self-produced grass is a good alternative.

 To copy nature, the 4-element design system is used to balance the needs of the plants.
 Nature is varied, and flat lands are actually not that suitable for growing vegetables.
 Slopes and mountain sides are at least as exciting, but all have their own watercourses.
 Water is one of the 4 elements, and watercourses are an important part of the design.
 In cultivation design, watercourses are recreated.